Wizard-hash2/tradingeconomics/web-app/README.md

 ---

-*Built with ❤️ as part of the Trading Economics Developer Challenge*
+*Built with ❤️ as part of the Ngenoh for the Trading Economics Developer Challenge*